Evan Harris is a New York based saxophonist and composer, whose passion for jazz and improvised music has informed his unique sound on the saxophone.

 Originally from Sydney, Australia, Evan has established himself firmly as an instrumentalist, with performance credits including the Sydney Symphony Orchestra, Jazzgroove Mothership Orchestra, ARIA award winning ensemble Mara!, James Muller Quartet, Miguel Zenon’s “Identities are Changeable”, as well as having performed alongside Wynton Marsalis, Bill Charlap, Etienne Charles and Vince Giordano.

-Evan has toured metropolitan and regional Australia, the USA and Switzerland, and performed at such venues as the Blue Note, Dizzy's Club Coca-Cola, Smalls Jazz Club, Alice Tully Hall and the Sydney Opera House.
+Evan has toured metropolitan and regional Australia, the USA and Switzerland, and performed at such venues as the Blue Note, Dizzy's Club Coca-Cola, Smoke Jazz and Supper Club, Smalls Jazz Club, Alice Tully Hall and the Sydney Opera House.

 Evan leads his own band the Evan Harris Quintet and performs as a member of the Isaiah Thompson Quartet, and for Jazz at Lincoln Center's Jazz For Young People Program, and for Music that Heals.
 His debut album Skylines has garnered critical and popular acclaim, having been nominated for three 2018 Australian Jazz Bell Awards; Best Instrumental Jazz Album, Best Produced Album and Young Australian Jazz Artist of the Year.
 Evan was named 2018 Young Australian Jazz Artist of the Year.